-Elastigirl: Who'd I put in jail?
+Elastigirl: Who did I put in jail?

 Evelyn: Pizza delivery guy.
 Seemed the right height and build.
-He gave you a pretty good fight.
-I should say, I gave you a good fight through him.
+He gave you a pretty good fight!
+I should say, I gave you a good fight through him!

 Elastigirl: I counted on you!

-Evelyn: (chuckles) That's why you failed.
+Evelyn: That's why you failed.

-Elastigirl: But you can count on me anyway.
+Elastigirl: But you can count on me anyway!

 Evelyn: I'm supposed to, aren't I?
 Because you have some strange abilities and a shiny costume, the rest of us are supposed to put our lives into your gloved hands.
-That's what my father believed.
+That's what my father believed!
 When our home was broken into, my mother wanted to hide.
-Begged my father to use the safe room.
-But Father insisted they call his superhero friends.
-He died— pointlessly, stupidly— waiting for heroes to save the day.
+Begged my father to use the safe room, but Father insisted they call his "superhero friends."
+He diedpointlessly, stupidlywaiting for heroes to save the day.

-Elastigirl: But why would you...
-But your brother—
+Elastigirl: But why would... your brother—

-Evelyn: Is a child!
+Evelyn: IS A CHILD!
 He remembers the time when we had parents and superheroes!
 So, like a child, Winston conflates the two.
-Mommy and Daddy went away because supers went away.
-Our sweet parents were fools to put their lives in anybody elses hands!
+Mommy and Daddy went away because supers went away!
+Our sweet parents were fools to put their lives in anybody else's hands!
 SUPERHEROES KEEP US WEAK!

 Elastigirl: Are you gonna kill me?

-Elastigirl: Hehe, I don't wanna die!
+Elastigirl: Hehehaha; I don't wanna die!

-- What's most horrifying of all is that not only is this aspect of hypoxia Truth in Television, but the scene is possibly based off of this video by Smarter Every Day.
+- What's most horrifying of all is how not only is this aspect of hypoxia Truth in Television, but the scene is possibly based off of this video by Smarter Every Day.
 When Destin is losing oxygen, he's sporting a goofy grin despite the situation, and when he's told that he will die if he doesn't put his oxygen mask back on, he says the exact same thing Helen does.